tonyxu-io/Alfred-Workflow-Upload-S3/README.md

 1. Take a screenshot using `Command` + `Control` + `Shift` + `4`
 2. Bring up Alfred
 3. Type `Upload`
-4. Select `Upload to S3`
+    1. Select `Upload Clipboard Image` to directly upload image in your clipboard
+    2. Select `Upload Local Image` and search your image file to upload image from your local disk, then type enter
-5. Wait until you receive public url in push notification
+4. Wait until you receive public url in push notification
-6. Now you can paste the public url in browser to see the image from S3
+5. Now you can paste the public url in browser to see the image from S3

 ## Tutorials